 The important fields you need to field are:

-It is important to note that this demo uses “source variables”, particularly, we need to set the hostname to be the insights_display_name, this is because we want to be able to use machines deployed on the cloud, where the hostname is normally the internal FQDN the cloud provider assigns, making it impossible to be accessed outside that instance using that name, we would need to use the name Insights uses.
+, this is because we want to be able to use machines deployed on the cloud, where the hostname is normally the internal FQDN the cloud provider assigns, making it impossible to be accessed outside that instance using that name, we would need to use the name Insights uses.

 To double check it is all working as expected, go to the hosts tab and double check the names on the screen (those need to match the ones you see on the Insights console).

-NOTE: In order to generate the proper Insights hostnames using the external FQDN, machines need to be registered forcing the display_name to match our needs, instead the default which is to use /etc/hostname.
+NOTE: In order to generate the proper Insights hostnames using the external FQDN, machines need to be registered forcing the display_name to match our needs, instead the default which is to use /etc/hostname

-NOTE: This value interacts with the insights-client --display-name command.
+command.
 If you use the CLI to change the display name but a different display name is enabled in the configuration file, the display name reverts to the configuration file value when the scheduler runs the Insights client.

-NOTE: In this demo, we use the role Insights Registration to set the correct display-name instead of manually setting it with the insights-client --display-name command.
+NOTE: In this demo, we use the role Insights Registration to set the correct display-name instead of manually setting it with the insights-client --display-name

 Further information on Insights naming can be found in the product official documentation Configuring Insights client.